philippkahr/docs-content/manage-data/ingest/transform-enrich/error-handling.md

 We can restructure the pipeline by moving the `on_failure` handling directly into the processor itself.
 This allows the pipeline to continue execution.
 In this case, the `event.category` processor still runs.
 You can also retain the global `on_failure` to handle errors from other processors, while adding processor-specific error handling where needed.

+:::{note}
-(While executing two `set` processors within the `dissect` error handler may not always be ideal, it serves as a demonstration.)
+While executing two `set` processors within the `dissect` error handler may not always be ideal, it serves as a demonstration.
+{note}

 For the `dissect` processor, consider setting a temporary field like `_tmp.error: dissect_failure`.
 You can then use `if` conditions in later processors to execute them only if parsing failed, allowing for more controlled and flexible error handling.